 What Size Should a Vent Hood cover Be?

 If you are buying a new vent hood for your kitchen there are some guidelines for how large it should be so you know you are getting the right size.
-The size depends on your kitchen layout and whether you have an island cooktop or your stove is on an island or attached to a wall.
-It also depends on how big your range itself is.
+The size depends on your kitchen layout and whether you have an island cooktop or your stove is on an interior wall or exterior wall.
+It also depends on the width of your range.

 As a rule of thumb you want your range hood to be at least as wide as your range or cooktop.
 With that said, they come in pretty standard sizes.
 Most range hoods come in 30 inch and 36 inch widths.
 Most ranges come in 30 inch and 36 inch sizes.

 If you have a 36 inch range, you need at LEAST a 36 inch vent hood.
 If you have a 30 inch oven you can use a 30 inch vent hood.
 Get the size that is at least as large as your range.

-If you have a gas cooktop or range, your vent hood should be 24 to 30 inches from the cooktop to the bottom of the range hood.
+As a general rule, if you have a gas cooktop or gas stove, your vent hood should be 24 to 30 inches from the cooktop to the bottom of the range hood.
 If you have an electric range, it should be a bit lower, 20 to 24 inches.
-Your oven should have guidance in the manual that goes with it, so check there to confirm.
+It is a good idea to check the manual that goes with your oven for guidlines, so check there to confirm.

-Despite this guidance there are a few other key factors to think about.
+Despite this guidance there are a few other important considerations.
 First, is the height of the cook (probably you).
 You don’t want to be banging your head against the vent.
 It might not be as effective, but your comfort is worth something.

-Second, if the hood is over an island, you should consider whether it will be a visual barrier to people in the kitchen.
+Second, if the hood is over a kitchen island, you should consider whether it will be a visual barrier to people in the kitchen.
 Vents that are above an island should be above eye level.